cyberrangecz/backend-guacamole-quickconnect/README.md

-# KYPO Guacamole Quickconnect Extension
+# CyberRangeCZ Platform Guacamole Quickconnect Extension

-*kypo-guacamole-quickconnect* is a modification of the originally developed [guacamole-auth-quickconnect](https://github.com/apache/guacamole-client/tree/master/extensions/guacamole-auth-quickconnect) extension for guacamole client.
+*crczp-guacamole-quickconnect* is a modification of the originally developed [guacamole-auth-quickconnect](https://github.com/apache/guacamole-client/tree/master/extensions/guacamole-auth-quickconnect) extension for guacamole client.
 It provides a connection bar on the Guacamole Client home page that allows users to type in the URI of a server to which they want to connect and the client will parse the URI and immediately establish the connection.
 The modified extension allows to specify guacamole proxy parameters (**guacd-hostname** and **guacd-port**) unlike original extension.

 ## Build and usage